HL7/davinci-atr/input/pagecontent/spec.md

 **Precondition:**

-In order to add a member to the Member Attribution List, the Consumer should have successfully discovered the attribution list.
+In order to add a member to the Member Attribution List, the Consumer should have successfully discovered the Member Attribution List.
 The Consumer knows the MemberId and the AttributedProvider NPI or the references to the Member and the Attributed Provider in the Producer system.
-The attribution list status has to be "draft" for the reconciliation API of member-add to be allowed.
+The Member Attribution List status has to be "draft" for the reconciliation API of member-add to be allowed.

 **API: Add a member to the Member Attribution List**

 The following combinations of parameters **SHALL** be supported by the server implementing the operation.

-* MemberId + ProviderNPI - (Adds the member and the attributed provider to the Attribution List).
+* memberId + providerNpi: Adds the member and the attributed provider to the Attribution List.
-* MemberId + ProviderNPI + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* memberId + providerNpi + attributionPeriod: Adds the member, attributed provider and the attribution period to the Attribution List.
-* * patientReference + providerReference - (Adds the member and the attributed provider to the Attribution List).
+* patientReference + providerReference: Adds the member and the attributed provider to the Attribution List.
-* patientReference + providerReference + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* patientReference + providerReference + attributionPeriod: Adds the member, attributed provider and the attribution period to the Attribution List.

 * The Producers **MAY** decide to add the member based on the information provided and any additional information that is present in the Producer system.